 Epidural Blood Patch

 An epidural blood patch is a procedure used to relieve a headache caused by spinal fluid leak after a dural puncture.
-A caregiver will inject a sample of your own blood into your back, near the dural puncture site.
+Your healthcare provider will inject a sample of your own blood into your back, near the dural puncture site.
 The blood will clot, which may patch the leak.
-An epidural blood patch may also help reduce other spinal fluid leak symptoms, such as nausea, vomiting, hearing or vision trouble, or a stiff neck.
+An epidural blood patch may also help reduce other spinal fluid leak symptoms.
+Examples include nausea, vomiting, hearing or vision trouble, or a stiff neck.